To support Life University while empowering and enriching the lives of its students, alumni and friends worldwide.

-Each collection has specific guidelines concerning how to access these items (in-person or virtually) and detailed circulation procedures that include information about loan periods, renewals, and fine/replacement costs.
-In-depth information about both can be found online. http://life.libguides.com/c.php?g=214017&p=1516145
+Specific guidelines concerning how to access these items (in-person or virtually) and detailed information about loan periods, renewals, and fine/replacement costs can be found on the library website.

-The library provides an environment in which students and faculty can conduct research and engage in both group and private study.
-To accomplish this, the library provides the following services:
+In addition to the resources discussed above, the library provides an environment in which students and faculty can conduct research and engage in both group and private study.
+To accomplish this, the library provides the following:

 Online Library Guides

-The library offers online research guides that provide 24/7 support for student sand faculty.
-These guides can be accessed at http://life.libguides.com.
+The library offers online research guides that provide 24/7 support for students and faculty.
+These guides can be accessed on the library website.